Robust Fair Clustering: A Novel Fairness Attack and Defense Framework: Related Works

 \section{Related Works}

 \textbf{Fair Clustering}.
 Fair clustering aims to conduct unsupervised cluster analysis without encoding any bias into the instance assignments.
-The major evaluation of cluster fairness is \textit{Balance}, \ie, to check if the size of sensitive demographic subgroups in any cluster follows the overall demographic ratio~\citep{chierichetti2017fair}.
-Some approaches use fairlet, where they decompose original data into multiple small and balanced partitions first, and use \textit{k}-center or \textit{k}-means clustering to get fair clusters~\citep{schmidt2018fair,backurs2019scalable}.
-There are also works that extend fair clustering into other clustering paradigms like spectral clustering~\citep{kleindessner2019guarantees} and deep clustering~\citep{li2020deep,wang2019towards}.
+Cluster fairness is evaluated using \textit{Balance}, \ie, to ensure that the size of sensitive demographic subgroups in any cluster follows the overall demographic ratio~\citep{chierichetti2017fair}.
+Some approaches use fairlets, where they decompose original data into multiple small and balanced partitions first, and use \textit{k}-center or \textit{k}-means clustering to get fair clusters~\citep{schmidt2018fair,backurs2019scalable}.
+There are also works that extend fair clustering into other clustering paradigms like spectral clustering~\citep{kleindessner2019guarantees}, hierarchical clustering~\citep{chhabra2020fair}, and deep clustering~\citep{li2020deep, wang2019towards}.
 In this work, beyond solutions to fair clustering, we investigate the vulnerabilities of fair clustering and corresponding defense algorithms.

 \textbf{Adversarial Attacks on Clustering}.
-Recently, white-box and black-box adversarial attacks have been proposed against a number of different clustering algorithms.
+Recently, white-box and black-box adversarial attacks have been proposed against a number of different clustering algorithms \citep{chhabra2022robustness}.
 For single-linkage hierarchical clustering, \citep{biggio2013data} first proposed the \textit{poisoning} and \textit{obfuscation} attack settings, and provided algorithms that aimed to reduce clustering performance.
 In \citep{biggio2014poisoning} the authors extended this work to complete-linkage hierarchical clustering and \citep{crussell2015attacking} proposed a white-box poisoning attack for DBSCAN \citep{ester1996density} clustering.
 On the other hand, \citep{chhabra2020suspicion, cina2022black} proposed black-box adversarial attacks that poison a small number of samples in the input data, so that when clustering is undertaken on the poisoned dataset, other unperturbed samples change cluster memberships, leading to a drop in overall clustering utility.
 As mentioned before, our attack is significantly different from these approaches, as it attacks the fairness utility of fair clustering algorithms instead of their clustering performance.

 \textbf{Robustness of Fairness}.
 The robustness of fairness is the study of how algorithmic fairness could be violated or preserved under adversarial attacks or random perturbations. \citet{solans2020poisoning} and~\citet{mehrabi2021exacerbating} propose poisoning attack frameworks trying to violate the predictive parity among subgroups in classification. \citet{celis2021fair2} and~\citet{celis2021fair} also work on classification and study fairness under perturbations on protected attributes.
 Differently, we turn our sights into an unsupervised scenario and study how attacks could degrade the fairness in clustering.